What is a Bankart lesion, and how is it treated?

 When an anterior shoulder dislocation occurs, the humeral head forcefully pushes against the anterior glenoid labrum at the front of the socket, tearing it.

-The team of orthopedic specialists at OrthoNeuro, located in Columbus, Ohio, is dedicated to helping you regain the functionality of your shoulder and get back to the activities you love.
+Our team of shoulder specialists at OrthoNeuro, located in Columbus, Ohio, is dedicated to helping you regain the functionality of your shoulder and get back to the activities you love.

 High energy trauma and sports injuries are the most common reasons for Bankart tears.